Mumford-Tate groups of 1-motives and Weil pairing: Periods matrices and motivic Galois action

-In \cite[Lemma 3.2]{B02}, we have computed the periods matrix of a 1-motive without abelian part, i.e. $A=0.$ In the following case we study more thoroughly the periods matrix of a 1-motive $M=[u: \ZZ \to G]$ with $n=s=1$ and $A$ an elliptic curve (see \cite[Proposition 2.3 and (2.7)]{B19} and \cite[\S 2]{Br08}).
+In \cite[Lemma 3.2]{B02}, we have computed the periods matrix of a 1-motive without abelian part, i.e. $A=0.$ In the following example we compute the periods matrix of a 1-motive $M=[u: \ZZ \to G]$ with $n=s=1$ and $A$ an elliptic curve (see \cite[Proposition 2.3 and (2.7)]{B19} and \cite[\S 2]{Br08}).
+We will study this periods matrix more thoroughly in the last Section of this paper.